INyabuto/Isaiah/content/home/about.md

 +++

 Hello!
 My name is Isaiah Nyabuto.
-I am a DHIS2 Specialist, a Data Scientist, and an advocate.
+I am a DHIS2 Specialist, a Data Scientist, and an Advocate.

 I support PSIers across East and West of Africa to better manage the [PSI MIS](https://mis.psi.org/?lang=en) and to routinely engage with data for evidence.
 Previously, I was helping the [GIZ Health Sector Program (GIZ - HSP)](https://www.giz.de/en/worldwide/317.html) data use project in Kenya to set up a training database and to co-facilitate sessions on scorecard development in DHIS2.